 Hybrid inverters are becoming increasingly common since they may be used with or without batteries.

 Suppose you want to add solar energy storage to your system but want to start with something other than batteries.

 In that case, a hybrid inverter is something you can incorporate into your solar power system during the original installation.

 Should You Get A Home Battery?

-Cost-effectiveness of a battery system is hotly contested.
-The expensive initial investment and slow return on investment are not excellent financial bets.
+The Cost-effectiveness of a battery system is hotly contested.
+The expensive initial investment and slow return on investment could be better financial bets.

 However, the statistics begin to stack up in favor of batteries as solar feed-in tariffs (credits you get for feeding extra solar into the grid) decrease.